Morpholino nucleic acid

 A Morpholino, also known as a phosphorodiamidate Morpholino oligomer (PMO), is a nucleic acid analog whose backbone consists of methylenemorpholine rings linked through phosphorodiamidate groups, in contrast to the sugars linked through phosphates found in natural nucleic acids.
 Synthetic oligomers of Morpholinos are used in molecular biology to modify gene expression.
 Morpholinos block access of other molecules to small (~25 base) specific sequences of the base-pairing surfaces of ribonucleic acid (RNA).
 Morpholinos are used as research tools for reverse genetics by knocking down gene function.

 Morpholinos are in development as pharmaceutical therapeutics targeted against pathogenic organisms such as bacteria or viruses and genetic diseases.
 A Morpholino-based drug eteplirsen from Sarepta Therapeutics received accelerated approval from the US Food and Drug Administration in September 2016 for the treatment of some mutations causing Duchenne muscular dystrophy, although the approval process was mired in controversy.
 Other Morpholino-based drugs golodirsen, viltolarsen, and casimersen (also for Duchenne muscular dystrophy) were approved by the FDA in 2019–2021.

-"Morpholino" is often capitalized to distinguish the nucleic acid type from otherchemicals containing a six-membered morpholine ring, but this usage is not consistent across scientific literature.
+"Morpholino" is often capitalized to distinguish the nucleic acid type from other chemicals containing a six-membered morpholine ring, but this usage is not consistent across scientific literature.
 Vivo-Morpholinos and PPMO are modified forms of Morpholinos with chemical groups covalently attached to facilitate entry into cells.